uraimo/SwiftyGPIO/README.md

 * [HC-SR04 Ultrasonic sensors](https://github.com/konifer44/HCSR04.swift) - A library for the HC-SR04 ultrasonic ranging sensor.

 ### Awesome Projects
+* [Experimental Swift on the Raspberry Pi](https://medium.com/@piotr.gorzelany/experimental-swift-8c9131b62a9d) [(GH)](https://github.com/pgorzelany/experimental-swift-server) - Experimenting with Swift and a few different devices.
 * [Portable Wifi Monitor in Swift](http://saygoodnight.com/2016/04/05/portable-wifimon-raspberrypi.html) - A battery powered wifi signal monitor to map your wifi coverage.
 * [Temperature & Humidity Monitor in Swift](http://saygoodnight.com/2016/04/13/swift-temperature-raspberrypi.html) - A temperature monitor with a Raspberry Pi and an AM2302.
 * [Motion Detector with Swift and a Beaglebone Black](http://myroboticadventure.blogspot.it/2016/04/beaglebone-black-motion-detector-with.html) - A motion detector built with a BBB using a HC-SR502 sensor.